cse-chalmers-gu-python/chalmers-advanced-python/labs/lab3/README.md

 You will see that your `db.sqlite3` file has contents now, but they are in a binary format that you cannot read.

-**Note:** In this lab, the application does not add data to the database, but its schema (the `Route` class) is used to structure the queries made via the route search forms.
+**Note:** In this lab, the application does not add any data to the database, but its schema (the `Route` class) is used to structure the queries made via the route search form.
 This is known as the _MVT Design Pattern_ (Model-View-Template):

 - a **model** (in `tram/models.py`) is a class that defines a type of data
 - a **view** (to be added to `tram/views.py`) is a function that processes a user request and returns a template
 - a **template** (to be added to `tram/templates/tram`) is an HTML file that shows the data

-The database could also be manipulated in the _SQL_ language, but Django generates SQL from Python, so that you don't need to learn SQL itself.
+The database could also be manipulated in the _SQL_ language, but one of the things Django does is generate SQL queries from Python code, so that you usually don't need to use SQL directly.
+This is known as _ORM, Object-Relational Mapping_.

-### Update URL search patterns
+### Update URL patterns

 Edit the generated `mysite/urls.py` so that it contains the following: